Located at the foothills of the Alps, Salzburg offers its visitors beautiful day trips that are just a quick ride away from the city.

 10

 From the top of the mountain, accessible via cable car from Schönau, visitors can take in panoramic views of the Watzmann range and Königssee below.
+It’s truly a sight of the Bavarian Alps to behold!

 While tickets for the Jennerbahn may seem pricey at first glance, the scenic experience is worth every penny.

-The beautiful experience starts with Jennerbahn’s spacious cable cars, providing a safe and enjoyable 20-minute ride up the mountain, with stunning views of the landscape passing by.
+The experience starts with Jennerbahn’s spacious cable cars, providing a safe and enjoyable 20-minute ride up the mountain, with stunning views of the landscape passing by.

 If you’re feeling adventurous, you can exit at the middle station and hike part of the way up or down.